Austria lockdown: What do the new rules mean for travellers?

 Can I travel to Austria?
-Latest restrictions and advice as partial lockdown imposed
+Latest restrictions and advice as lockdown imposed

-Austria has introduced severe restrictions for unvaccinated people following a spike in new Covid cases.
+Austria is primed to introduce a nationwide lockdown following a spike in new Covid cases.

+The new restrictions will come into effect on Monday 22 November and will be in place for at least 10 days, with the option to extend them for a further 10 days.
+The lockdown will end on 12 December at the latest.

-Around two million people who have yet to be fully vaccinated have been put under lockdown as of Monday 15 November, only permitted to leave home for a slim number of reasons such as food shopping or work.
+There is already a lockdown in place in the country specifically for the two million people who have yet to be fully vaccinated.
+Since 15 November, unvaccinated residents and visitors are only permitted to leave home for a slim number of reasons, such as food shopping or work.

-“We are not taking this step lightly, but unfortunately it is necessary,” Chancellor Alexander Schallenberg said after the seven-day infection rate hit more than 800 cases per 100,000 people.
+The latest lockdown will apply to vaccinated citizens too, following record case numbers of coronavirus and Austria suffering from having one of the lowest vaccination levels in Western Europe.

+“We don’t want a fifth wave,” said Chancellor Alexander Schallenberg, adding that vaccination would become a legal requirement from 1 February 2022.

 But what do the new rules mean for travellers?
 Here’s what we know so far.